 Educated at Tonbridge School, Pembroke College, Cambridge and the University of London, Christopher taught for 20 years at two leading prep schools.
 He then took up a position at Eton College and latterly acted as Eton List Secretary in charge of admissions.

 He is a former Master of the Worshipful Company of Skinners, which plays a significant role in education and has four schools in its charge.
-Christopher is also a Governor of a prep school and two senior schools.
+Christopher is also a Founding Principal of the Chinese International School and is currently a Governor of a prep school and two senior schools.

 Peter currently supports the leaders of independent schools and academies having been Head of an HMC School, a Principal of a City Academy and served as an Anglican Bishop.
 After teaching at St Edwards Oxford, Sevenoaks (where he was Housemaster of the International Centre), and The King's School, Canterbury, Peter was appointed Head of Chethams School of Music in 1992.
 He became the Bishop of Ramsbury in 1999 and returned to headship in 2005 as Principal, enabling two state schools to form the independent Northampton Academy on a new purpose built campus.

 Additionally, he has been a Governor of Marlborough, Malvern College and Uppingham and served on the United Learning national executive.
 He has visited independent schools in Australia, Africa and America and has spoken at the world conferences of the International Confederation of Principals encouraging the flourishing of outstanding and distinctive ‘Hopeful Schools’.